Iowa Inheritance Tax

 Filing the Return

-If the decedent’s estate has been probated, the personal representative (executor or administrator) must file the return with the Department.
-If he or she fails to file the return or if the estate is not probated, the beneficiary must file the return.
+If the decedent’s estate has been probated, the personal representative (executor or administrator) must file the return with the Iowa Department of Revenue.
+If the personal representative fails to file the return or if the estate is not probated, the beneficiary must file the return.

 When Must an Iowa Inheritance Tax Return be Filed?